Ergofarg/Warhammer-Fantasy-6th-edition/README.md

 ## Adding the Data to BattleScribe

-In all cases you will need the URL to latest `*.bsi` file generated on the [releases page](https://github.com/Ergofarg/Warhammer-Fantasy-6th-edition/releases)
+In all cases you will need the URL to the latest `*.bsi` file generated on the [releases page](https://github.com/Ergofarg/Warhammer-Fantasy-6th-edition/releases)

 ### Android